austral-electronics/QuantumCM4/README.md

     ip -s -d link show can0
     ip -s -d link show can1

+If not, check for a hardware problem

+    dmesg | grep spi

 Change baudrate :

     sudo /sbin/ip link set can0 up type can bitrate 250000